-What has happened over the period of time represented by the industrial era has been the involuntary re-investment of income, without the individual recipients of that income receiving in exchange 'shares' to represent the investment.
+What has happened over the period of time represented by the industrial era has been the involuntary re-investment of income receiving in exchange 'shares' to represent the investment.
 The physical reality achieved by that investment however exists, in the form of the whole of the capital development of the country.
-That capital development could, and should, pay a dividend to all individuals, representing each one's share of the labour-saving that has been achieved.
+That capital development could, and should, pay a dividend to all individuals, representing each one's share of the labour saving that has been achieved.